Stunts, Blunts & Hip Hop

-Stunts, Blunts & Hip Hop is the debut album from hip hop Producer-Rapper Diamond D, released on September 22, 1992.
+Stunts, Blunts & Hip Hop is the debut album by the American hip hop producer and rapper Diamond D, released on September 22, 1992.
 The album features some of the earliest appearances from Diamond's later D.I.T.C. partners Big L and Fat Joe da Gangsta, as well as his crew the Psychotic Neurotics.
-Although Diamond D handles the majority of the album's production, other popular beat makers such as Large Professor, Q-Tip, Jazzy Jay, Showbiz and The 45 King co-produce on several tracks.
-The album features the singles "Best-Kept Secret" and "Sally Got a One-Track Mind."
-The album was not released on vinyl; however, there were promotional copies pressed with full artwork which were highly sought-after.
+Diamond produced the majority of the album, with coproduction by Large Professor, Q-Tip, Jazzy Jay, Showbiz, and the 45 King.
+The album features three singles: "Best-Kept Secret", "Sally Got a One-Track Mind", and 'What U Heard".
+The album was not released on vinyl; however, there were promotional copies pressed with full artwork which were highly sought after.
 The vinyl edition was eventually made available as a reissue years later.
 The original promo version has a sticker on it; the reissue had this sticker scanned into the artwork.

 In 1998, the album was selected as one of The Source's 100 Best Rap Albums.